-On January 1, 2006, we began accounting for our employee and director stock option plans and employee stock purchase plans in accordance with the provisions of SFAS No. 123(R), Share-Based Payment (SFAS No. 123(R)).
+On January 1, 2006, we began accounting for our employee and director stock option plans and employee stock purchase plans in accordance with the provisions of SFAS No. 123(R), Share-Based Payment ("SFAS No. 123(R)").
 SFAS No. 123(R) replaced SFAS No. 123, Accounting for Stock-Based Compensation, and superseded APB Opinion No. 25, Accounting for Stock Issued to Employees.
-SFAS No. 123(R) addresses the accounting for share-based payment transactions with employees and other third parties, eliminates the option to account for share-based payments using APB Opinion No. 25 and requires that the compensation costs relating to such transactions be recognized in the consolidated statements of operations based upon the grant-date fair value of those instruments.
+SFAS No. 123(R) addresses the accounting for share-based payment transactions with employees and other third parties, eliminates the option to account for share-based payment transactions with employees and other third parties, eliminates the option to account for share-based payments using APB Opinion No. 25 and requires that the compensation costs relating to such transactions be recognized in the consolidated statements of operations based upon the grant-date fair value of those instruments.
 We used the modified prospective method of transition as provided by SFAS No. 123(R), and as a result, compensation expense related to share based payments is recorded for periods beginning January 1, 2006.
-Under the modified prospective method, stock based compensation is recognized over the vesting period for new awards granted after January 1, 2006 and for unvested awards outstanding at January 1, 2006.
+Under the modified prospective method, stock-based compensation is recognized over the vesting period for new awards granted after January 1, 2006 and for unvested awards outstanding at January 1, 2006.

 Determining the appropriate fair value model and related assumptions requires judgment, including estimating common stock price volatility, forfeiture rates and expected terms.
-The following weighted average assumptions were utilized in the valuation of stock option awards for 2007 and 2006:
+The following weighted average assumptions were utilized in the valuation of stock option in 2007 and 2006:

-Three Months Ended March 31, 2007 Three Months Ended March 31, 2006

-Expected volatility 91%

-Risk free interest rate 4.3% 4.4%

-Expected life of options 6.3 Years 6.3 Years

-Expected annual dividends
+'''

+Three Months Ended Nine Months Ended September 30, 2007 September 30, 2006 September 30, 2007 September 30, 2007 September 30, 2006 Expected common stock price volatility 59 % 94 % 63 % 105 % Risk free interest rate 4.3 % 4.4 % 4.3 % 4.3 % Expected life of options 6.3 Years 6.3 Years 6.3 Years 6.3 Years Expected annual dividends - - - -

+'''

-The expected volatility rate is based on the historical volatility of the Company s common stock.
+The expected volatility rate is based on the historical volatility of the Company's common stock.
+In the second quarter of 2007, we reviewed the historical volatility of our common stock and used a weighted average method that more accurately reflects volatility.
 The expected life of options is based on the average life of 6.3 years pursuant to the guidance from SAB No. 107.
 The Company estimated forfeitures when recognizing compensation expense based on historical rates.
 The risk free interest rate is based on the 7 year treasury security as it approximates the estimated 6.3 year expected life of the options.
 The Company will update these assumptions on at least an annual basis and on an interim basis if significant changes to the assumptions are warranted.